Camilo Vargas: Deportivo Cali

 After being loaned out to Deportivo Cali from July 2016 to July 2017, and again during the 2018 season, Deportivo Cali confirmed on 28 November 2018 that they had exercised the purchase option and signed Vargas on a permanent deal until 2021.

 During his final campaign with Cali, Vargas consolidated his reputation as one of the most reliable goalkeepers in Colombian football.
-He registered double-digit clean sheets across league and cup competitions and was a decisive figure in Cali’s qualification to the 2019 Copa Sudamericana.
+He registered double-digit clean sheets across league and cup competitions and was a decisive figure in Cali's qualification to the 2019 Copa Sudamericana.
 His leadership and consistency between the posts drew interest from clubs abroad, particularly in Mexico, where his performances were closely monitored by scouts.

 Atlas

-On 6 July 2019, Vargas was announced as a new player for Atlas F.C. in Mexico’s Liga MX.
+On 6 July 2019, Vargas was announced as a new player for Atlas F.C. in Mexico's Liga MX.
 He quickly established himself as a cornerstone for the Guadalajara-based club, becoming the undisputed starter in his debut season.
 Despite Atlas’ struggles in the league table at the time, Vargas earned plaudits for his reflex saves, command of the penalty area, and penalty-stopping ability.

 By 2021, Vargas had become team captain and was widely regarded as one of the top goalkeepers in Liga MX.
-His performances were pivotal in Atlas’ historic Liga MX Apertura 2021 title, the club’s first league championship in 70 years.
+His performances were pivotal in Atlas’ historic Liga MX Apertura 2021 title, the club's first league championship in 70 years.
 Vargas played every match of the playoff run and made decisive interventions in the final against Club León, helping secure the trophy through a dramatic penalty shoot-out.

 The Colombian goalkeeper reinforced his status during the following Clausura 2022 campaign, where Atlas defended their title and won back-to-back league championships for the first time in club history.
-Vargas’ consistent shot-stopping and leadership at the back earned him the Liga MX Golden Glove and repeated selections in the league’s Best XI.
+Vargas’ consistent shot-stopping and leadership at the back earned him the Liga MX Golden Glove and repeated selections in the league's Best XI.

-With Atlas, Vargas not only lifted two league titles but also won the Campeón de Campeones in 2022, further cementing his legacy as one of the most successful foreign goalkeepers in the club’s history.
-His reliability has made him a fan favorite in Guadalajara, and he continues to serve as club captain while maintaining a starting role with the Colombian national team.
+With Atlas, Vargas lifted two league titles and won the Campeón de Campeones in 2022, further cementing his legacy as one of the most successful foreign goalkeepers in the club's history.
+He continues to serve as club captain while maintaining a starting role with the Colombian national team.